derekmerck/gistsig/README.md

 ## Algorithm

-This simple signing algorithm is _only_ intended to verify that the scripts for an installed Python package have not been tampered with since that version was tested and released.
+This simple hashing algorithm is _only_ intended to verify that the scripts for an installed Python package have not been tampered with since that version was tested and released.
+The algorithm is _not_ intended to verify that a package has been cryptographically signed by legitimate developer key.

 1. Find package path
 2. `os.walk` the package path and filter for "*.py"